Zordaan/OpenFace/README.md

 <hr/>
 <h2>Dependencies</h2>
 The sources of following third party components have been added to this repository.
-These components are linked statically into the final executable or library.
+These components are linked statically into the final application.
 You must respect their licenses.
-Unlike OpenFace, OpenFace++ requires NO boost.
+Unlike OpenFace, OpenFace++ does NOT require boost.

 <table>
 <tr>